publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schVIII/ptC/m__us_usc_t12_s2279cc.md

         (3) __Expenses__

-        A valid claim for expenses of the conservatorship or receivership (including compensation under paragraph (2)) and a valid claim with respect to a loan made under subsection (f) of this section shall—
+        A valid claim for expenses of the conservatorship or receivership (including compensation under paragraph (2)) and a valid claim with respect to a loan made under subsection (f) shall—

             (A) be paid by the conservator or receiver from funds of the Corporation before any other valid claim against the Corporation; and